musketyr/gaelyk-easyds-plugin/README.md

  This plugin provides [DSLD](http://en.appsatori.eu/2011/05/writing-groovy-dsl-descriptors-dsld-for.html) file for better [STS](http://www.springsource.com/developer/sts) ([Eclipse](http://www.eclipse.org )) support.

+## Instalation
+The easiest way how to install the plugin using [gradle gaelyk plugin 0.2+](https://github.com/bmuschko/gradle-gaelyk-plugin) which is able to download and install the plugin by following command

+    gradle gaelykInstallPlugin -Pplugin=easyds

+Otherwise you can just download the archive and unpack it into your project's directory.
+The plugin expects your source codes lives in `src` directory.
+If you are using the new layout, copy `easyDS.dsdl` from `src` folder into `src\main\groovy` one to get the code completition in STS.

 ## Create entities
  To create new entity just call the `create` method on the string representing the entity kind and supply map of new entity parameters as the arguments.